Concluding my short adventure across Northern Europe.

 I’ve fallen for Oslo.
-You might think that was because the weather has finally changed for the better — bright sunshine, crisp blue skies — yet I was impressed the moment I stepped off the train yesterday evening.
+Maybe that’s because the weather has finally changed for the better — bright sunshine, crisp blue skies — but honestly, I was impressed the moment I stepped off the train yesterday evening.

 Oslo feels like a big city that’s been miniaturised.
 This is especially true of the area surrounding the central station, which lies in the shadow of several skyscrapers and has an appearance more reminiscent of an Asian city than one in the northern reaches of Europe.